percona/pmm-doc/source/conf-mongodb.rst

 |tip.run-this.root|

-.. _pmm.qan-mongodb.conf.profiling.command_line.enable.mongod.dbpath.profile.slowms.ratelimit:
+.. _pmm.mongodb.conf.profiling.command_line.enable.mongod.dbpath.profile.slowms.ratelimit:

 ..
 The following does not render on the live version

-.. include:: .res/code/mongod.dbpath.profile.slowms.ratelimit.txt
+.. include:: /.res/code/mongod.dbpath.profile.slowms.ratelimit.txt

 Note that you need to specify a path to an existing directory that stores database files with the |opt.dbpath|.
 When the |opt.profile| option is set to